ToniLipponen/TML/README.md

 Currently, I have no way of supporting macOS.

 # Building
-## Prerequisites Linux
-Before building on Linux, you need to install the X11 development packages, git and cmake.<br><br>
-Ubuntu/Debian: <code>sudo apt install xorg-dev git cmake</code>

-RHEL/Fedora: <code>sudo dnf install libXcursor-devel libXi-devel libXinerama-devel libXrandr-devel git cmake</code>

-Arch: <code>sudo pacman -S libx11 git cmake</code>

-## Prerequisites FreeBSD
-Before building on FreeBSD.<br>
-<code>sudo pkg install gcc cmake git pkgconf xorg</code>

-## Prerequisites Windows
-1. Download and install cmake from https://cmake.org
-2. I guess you just install Visual Studio.
-Or get a compiler some other way.

-## Build
-In the terminal / CMD:<br>
-1. <code>git clone --recursive "https://github.com/ToniLipponen/TML.git" </code><br>
-2. <code>cd TML</code><br>
-3. <code>cmake -B build</code><br>
-4. <code>cmake --build build</code><br>

-This should build the project into the <b>build</b> directory.
-In the build directory there is a folder called lib, which contains the library files.
-And in the examples folder there are some small example programs.
+If you wish to build the project from source, there are some instructions in [BUILDING.md](BUILDING.md)

 # Using
 Currently, there are no API documentation or tutorials on how to use this library.
-There are some VERY simple examples in the <b>examples</b> directory.
+There are some very simple examples in the [examples](examples) directory.
 Once this project is a bit more matured, I will take the time to document the API and make some tutorials.

 ### Basic example

 ```cpp
 #include <TML/Graphics.h>
 using namespace tml;